If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 When someone has admitted, received treatment or been convicted for sexual abuse

-Our assessment will explore how their treatment or safety plan is being followed and any risks are being managed.
+We build our understanding with them about how their treatment or safety plan is being followed and any risks are being managed.
 We work closely with them, their whānau or family, their treatment providers, any other professionals involved and the Probation Service.

 We maintain the mana of all involved by not just focusing on the abuse but on what the person and their whānau or family or support network is doing differently to keep everyone safe from any further harm.

-Our assessment needs to understand the risks and identify what safety looks like over time and to support the oranga of the whānau or family.
+We need to understand the risks and identify what safety looks like over time and to support the oranga of the whānau or family.
 Consider:

 • whether or not they have engaged in treatment or a therapeutic response